 For a free legal consultation, call (614) 538-1116

 Compensatory Damages for Wrongful Death in Ohio

-The laws of our state allow a successful wrongful death action to result in an award of these damages, depending on what is appropriate in the individual fact pattern:
+The laws of our state allow successful wrongful death actions that award damages, depending on what is appropriate in each case.

-- Loss of society of the surviving spouse, dependent children, parents, or next of kin, which can include no longer having things like the companionship, attention, assistance, consortium, guidance, instruction, education, counsel, training, and protection of the decedent.
+- Loss of society: Pertains to the surviving spouse, dependent children, parents, or next of kin (which can include no longer having things like the companionship, attention, assistance, consortium, guidance, instruction, education, counsel, training, and protection of the decedent)

-- Loss of potential inheritance to people who were heirs of the decedent at the time of the wrongful death.
+- Loss of potential inheritance: To the people who were heirs of the decedent at the time of the wrongful death

 Wrongful Death Lawsuits in Ohio